SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 1.Node.js, Next.js, Express.js, and npm: Ensure you have these dependencies installed and up to date on your system, as they are essential for building and running your application.

 2.Immutable Developer Hub Account: You'll need an account registered on the Immutable Developer Hub to access the necessary resources and APIs for integration.
+3. I hope that you have some basic knowledge of coding for this web app making journey.

 ## 1. Creating a Simple Application
 In this step, you have two options to choose from: You can either create a basic Next.js application from scratch, tailoring it to your specific needs, or you can clone a repository containing a pre-built application designed for use with Immutable Passport.
 Make sure that your application is correctly set up and running smoothly.